nuejs/nue/packages/nuejs.org/docs/syntax-highlighting.md

 ### HTML markup
-Syntax blocks consists of standard HTML tags only and there are not class names.
+Syntax blocks consist of standard HTML tags only and there are no class names.
 For example:

 ```
 <pre>